Nine Things they do not tell you about Risk Management

 Risk mitigation opens up the door to new risks

-Effective management of a given risk (using some form of Risk Mitigation ) can give rise to new risks in various ways.
-We are talking in this context about residual risks or Risk Compensation and even emergent behavior or unintended consequences.
 The result is that the job of the Risk Manager is never really “done”.
-After the initial risk profile has been modified with whatever action has been applied, there is a new risk profile that related but is also distinctly different from the previous one, like a never-ending helix:
+After the initial risk profile has been modified (with whatever risk management action that has been applied), there is a new risk profile that is related but also distinctly different from the previous one, like a never-ending helix:

 Risk Helix

-• Risk compensation (adding more risk) because of the comfort and confidence that risks have been managed and are under control
+• Risk compensation (adding more risk), because of the comfort and confidence that risks have been managed and are under control.

 The Pareto principle (20/80 rule) applies here too

 The Pareto principle states that, for many outcomes, roughly 80% of consequences come from 20% of causes.
 Other names for this principle are the 80/20 rule or, more formally, the principle of factor sparsity (the relatively small number of true factors).
-This principle is of vital importance for the practicing risk manager.

 Pareto

-This parsimonious distribution of “real causes” may be in conflict with the incentives of risk managers which may want to emphasize comprehensive analytical enumerations and/or the proliferation of checklists .
-Zeroing-in on the stuff that matters is the surest way for risk managers to gain credibility with the stakeholders of the risk management process (but it must be stressed that it is not always possible to isolate such 20/80 factors).
+Bottom Line: Zeroing-in on the stuff that matters is the surest way for Risk Managers to gain credibility with the stakeholders of the risk management process (but it must be stressed that it is not always possible to isolate such 20/80 factors).

 Risk quantification has unavoidable pathologies

-It is a basic expectation from stakeholders that risk managers will distill objective and relevant quantitative risk metrics to help support decision-making.
+It is a typical expectation from stakeholders that Risk Managers will distill objective and relevant quantitative risk metrics to help support decision-making.
 Yet very few systems (typically only natural phenomena with little or no human interference) can be analysed with the rigor and longevity of method that is associated with physical laws.
-In risk management applications risk models fail regularly.
-Manifestations of failing risk quantification abound in practically all domains where risk models have been applied (See post for earlier commentary).

 Desire Paths